 Different investments have different types of fees so it's important to read the product information to understand these.

-Our costs involved in investing page explains more about how fees stop your money growing.
+Our Deciding how to invest page explains more about how fees stop your money growing.

 Past performance is not an indicator of future performance.
 Investments go up and down in value.
 If an investment did well last year, it may do poorly this year.